-The Company has experienced recurring operating losses and has an accumulated operating deficit of \$38,979,065 and shareholders' equity of \$13,658,198 at December 31, 2022.
-In addition, the Company has negative cash flow from operating activities of \$5,743,845.
-Working capital is defined as current assets less current liabilities and provides a measure of the Company's ability to settle liabilities that are due within one year with assets that are also expected to be converted into cash within one year.
+The Company has experienced recurring operating losses and has an accumulated operating deficit of \$40,145,533 and shareholders' equity of \$12,584,913 at March 31, 2023.
+In addition, the Company has negative cash flow from operating activities of \$2,458,951.
 These factors create material uncertainties that may cast significant doubt about the Company's ability to continue as a going concern.
 The Company's continued operations, as intended, are dependent upon its ability to raise additional funding to meet its obligations and commitments and to attain profitable operations.
 Management's plan in this regard is to raise equity financing as required.
 There are no assurances that the Company will be successful in achieving these goals.

-The Company's audited consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") applicable to consolidated financial statements and to a going concern, which assume that the Company will realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
-The Company's cash and cash equivalents position at December 31, 2022 was \$8,130,147, an increase of \$1,699,376 from the December 31, 2021 balance of \$6,430,771.
+The Company's condensed consolidated interim financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") applicable to consolidated financial statements and to a going concern, which assume that the Company will realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
+The Company's cash and cash equivalents position at March 31, 2023 was \$5,438,976, a decrease of \$2,691,171 from the December 31, 2022 balance of \$8,130,147.
+The Company's working capital at March 31, 2023 was \$5,142,929, a decrease of \$1,343,005 from the December 31, 2022 balance of \$6,485,934.
+Working capital is defined as current assets less current liabilities and provides a measure of the Company's ability to settle liabilities that are due within one year with assets that are also expected to be converted into cash within one year.
 The Company does not know of any trends, demand, commitments, events or uncertainties that will result in, or that are reasonably likely to result in, its liquidity either materially increasing or decreasing at present or in the foreseeable future.
 Material increases or decreases in liquidity are substantially determined by the success or failure of the exploration programs.
 The Company does not have any restrictions on the use of its cash resources.